tjunxiang92/awesome-ntu-resources/README.md

 # Awesome NTU Resources
-All a student needs to know
+All a student needs to know.
+If there is a resource you would like me to add, click [here](https://junxiang1.typeform.com/to/zIQpGn).

 ## School Resources
 - [CareerAxis](https://careeraxis.ntu.edu.sg/) - Events catered to help with career planning